 How to Convert a Temp Hire to a Permanent Employee

-If you have recently hired a temporary employee and you are keen for them to stay on a the company on a permanent basis, here is some more information about the usual temp to perm hiring process.
+If you have recently hired a temporary employee and you are keen for them to stay on at the company on a permanent basis, here is some more information about the usual temp to perm hiring process.

 1. Evaluate Performance